BLCM/DataDumper/README.md

 with `<hidden>`, so you can search the resulting dump files for that string to see what might've been replaced.

-Here are the locations of sensitive information that I've found thus far, across all of BL2/TPS/AoDK.
-Some may only exist for one or two of the three games.
-Also, some of these don't seem to exist at all, anymore -- there have been various changes to how the game handles its interaction with storefronts since this list was first compiled.
-There could very well be other objects with other information in existence that haven't been found by myself, too.

-- Your hostname (just the local component, and in all uppercase) can be found in:
-  - `WorldInfo'Loader.TheWorld:PersistentLevel.WorldInfo_1'`
-- Your Steam username can be found in:
-  - `WillowPlayerReplicationInfo'Loader.TheWorld:PersistentLevel.WillowPlayerReplicationInfo_44'` *(bl2 only)*
-  - `OnlineSubsystemSteamworks'Transient.OnlineSubsystemSteamworks_0'`
-  - `UIDataStore_OnlinePlayerData'Transient.DataStoreClient_0:UIDataStore_OnlinePlayerData_42'` *(bl2 only)*
-  - `WillowGameViewportClient'Transient.WillowGameEngine_0:WillowGameViewportClient_0'`
-  - `WillowOnlineGameSettings'Transient.WillowOnlineGameSettings_0'`
-- Your 17-digit Steam user ID can be found in:
-  - `GearboxAccountData'Transient.GearboxAccountData_1'`
-  - `OnlineSubsystemSteamworks'Transient.OnlineSubsystemSteamworks_0'`
-  - `WillowSaveGameManager'Transient.WillowSaveGameManager_0'` *(tps only)*
-- Your console history can be found in:
-  - `WillowConsole'Transient.WillowGameEngine_0:WillowGameViewportClient_0.WillowConsole_0'`

 The other thing to look out for, which `categorize_data.py` takes care of as well, is that there are various instances in the data which output a `ShiftId` attribute, which encodes your (and possibly your friends') Shift ID, as an array of sixteen